shyamal11/video-streaming-quic/README.md

 # video-streaming-quic
 A video streaming protocol implementation  using QUIC.

-# Video Streaming Protocol using QUIC:

-This document shows our protocol implementation and design of video streaming protocol using QUIC.

 ## Overview

 Our protocol is designed to stream videos from a server to multiple clients using the QUIC protocol.
 QUIC provides several advantages over traditional protocols, including reduced latency, improved connection resilience, and multiplexing capabilities, which makes it ideal for real-time video streaming applications.